Joy-Rwa/AI-BASED-FAKE-NEWS-DETECTION-SYSTEM/README.md

 scoring built for analysts and moderators.

-This repository contains the research prototype and supporting documents for a final-year dissertation on detecting fraudulent business information on Facebook Marketplace, with a focus on the Rwandan and East African context.
+This repository contains the research prototype and supporting documents for a final year dissertation on detecting fraudulent business information on Facebook Marketplace, with a focus on the Rwandan and East African context.

 ---